emrealper/event-driven-ordering/README.md

 To monitor our applications memory consumption and cpu usage i use `dot-net-counters` which was introduced with [.NET CORE 3.0](https://devblogs.microsoft.com/dotnet/introducing-diagnostics-improvements-in-net-core-3-0/)

-You can run the bellow commands using command prompt to monitor diagnostics of `Producer/Order API` and `Consumer/Email and Notification Service`
+You can run the below commands using command prompt to monitor diagnostics of `Producer/Order API` and `Consumer/Email and Notification Service`
 >**PLEASE** change your command prompt font-size to 12 for better readibilty.

 ```cpp